GOP squirms as Bolton prepares to dish on Trump White House

 Others are standing by Bolton.

-John Kelly, who served as Trump’s chief of staff and overlapped with Bolton for part of his time in the Trump White House, said Monday in Florida that he believes the former national security adviser’s account, the Sarasota Herald-Tribune reported.
+John Kelly, who served as Trump’s chief of staff and overlapped with Bolton in the White House, said Monday in Florida that he believes the former national security adviser’s account, the Sarasota Herald-Tribune reported.

 “If John Bolton says that in the book, I believe John Bolton,” Kelly said.